ujjwalguptaofficial/shivneri.docs/docs/tutorial/get-started.md

 ## Create folders for Shivneri

-Shivneri is a MVC framework which means you gotta create a controller for writing your logic So let's create a folder controllers inside src.
+<br>Shivneri is a MVC framework which means you gotta create a controller for writing your logic So let's create a folder controllers inside src.

 Now add a file default_controller.cr inside folder controllers & paste below code